 Once the extension is approved by your School SPS, part of that process is to inform both the Module Leader and the student.

-Extension assignments are prefixed with RA to deadline for a Reasonable Adjustment extension.
+Extension assignments are prefixed with RA to deadline.
 This prefix is in addition to the original assignment name.
-For example, with an ISIS fed assignment called ESSAY:2000 word essay, the extension assignment will be called RA to deadline:ESSAY:2000 word essay.
+For example, with a SIS fed assignment called ESSAY:2000 word essay, the extension assignment will be called RA to deadline:ESSAY:2000 word essay.

 Once the due date has passed, all instructors attached to the module will receive the automated Available for Marking email notification.
-This will prompt you to looking in the Marking Tools for extension assignment submissions.
+This will prompt you to check for submissions to extension assignment.

 Will the student with the extension still see the original assignment submission point?